0x-stan/euler-module-proxy/README.md

     └── MultiplyModuleImplementation
 ```

-MainProxy is the main entry, every module has a ModuleProxy contract and a ModuleImplementation contract.
+MainProxy is the main entry, each module has a ModuleProxy contract and a ModuleImplementation contract.

 ### deploy process

 1. deploy InstallerModuleImplementation
 2. deploy MainProxy with InstallerModuleImplementation address
 3. deploy AddModuleImplementation and MultiplyModuleImplementation
 4. call InstallerModuleProxy installModules function to install add and multiply modules.
-It will deploy a ModuleProxy for every module, and mapping ModuleImplementation to ModuleProxy
+It will deploy a ModuleProxy for each module, and mapping ModuleImplementation to ModuleProxy

 When call function on ModuleProxy, ModuleProxy will call main Proxy's dispatch function, and dispatch will delegatecall ModuleImplementation's logic function.